SimpleStepper/TikTok-Project---1---Descriptive-Statistics-/README.md

 ### TikTok Data Exploration - GADA Project 1
 ---
 #### Project Link - [TikTok Data Exploration Project](https://github.com/SimpleStepper/GADA_Project_1-TikTok_Data_Exploration)
 This Python project is the first project in Google's Advanced Data Analytics Course.
 It focused on analyzing a dataset from TikTok containing video statistics which include metrics such as views, likes, shares, downloads, and comments.
-The goal of this project was to build a dataframe for the claims classification data, develop exploratory statistics, develop initial observations and organize the data for further data analysis in future projects.
+The goal of this project is:
+ - build a dataframe for the claims classification data
+ -  develop exploratory statistics (mean, median, min, max) and develop initial observations of the dataset
+ -  organize the data for further data analysis in future projects.

 #### *Technical Skills: Python, Jupyter Notebooks, Pandas, NumPy*